A barcode reader is a device capable of

 For desktop workstations and laptops, we recommend a cordless scanner which can be configured with appropriate symbologies and prefix and suffix.
 For mobile applications using a handheld computer, we usually specify a linear imager, which gives the best combination of low-cost and effective scanning capability.

-If you would like further and more detailed information on your specific application, please contact us with your questions.
-One of our Inventory Management Experts will be pleased to help you.
+If you would like further and more detailed information on your specific application, please contact us.